isabella232/Dynamics-Crm-Connect-Docs/dynamics-crm-connect/cookbooks/supporting-additional-crm-entities/complex-synchronization/assign-converter-to-entity-repo-template.rst

-.. _assign-converter-to-entity-repo-template:

 Assign Converter to Entity Repository Template
 ====================================================

-The converter created in :ref:`implement-converter-for-entity-repo-template` is always used to convert items based on the template created in :ref:`add-template-for-entity-repo`.
+The converter created in :doc:`implement-converter-for-entity-repo-template` is always used to convert items based on the template created in :doc:`add-template-for-entity-repo`.
 This can be set up on the template so the converter is assigned automatically when a new item is created.

 1. In Sitecore, open Template Manager.